 Non-IFRS financial measures include, but are not limited to, "adjusted net earnings available to common shareholders", "adjusted net earnings", "adjusted earnings before income taxes", "adjusted earnings before interest and taxes" (Adjusted EBIT), "earnings before interest, taxes, depreciation and amortization before sales commissions" (EBITDA before sales commissions), and "earnings before interest, taxes, depreciation and amortization after sales commissions" (EBITDA after sales commissions).
 These measures exclude other items which are items of a non-recurring nature, or that could make the period-over-period comparison of results from operations less meaningful.
-EBITDA before sales commissions excludes all sales commissions.
-EBITDA after sales commissions includes all sales commissions and highlights aggregate cash flows.
+Effective in the first quarter of 2024, these measures also exclude the Company's proportionate share of items that Great-West Lifeco Inc. (Lifeco) excludes from its IFRS reported net earnings in arriving at Lifeco's base earnings.
+Base earnings is an alternate measure Lifeco uses to understand the underlying business performance compared to IFRS net earnings.
+Lifeco's financial information can be obtained in its disclosure materials filed on www.sedarplus.ca.
+Comparative periods have been restated to reflect this change.
+EBITDA before sales commissions excludes all sales commissions and highlights aggregate cash flows.